 - The Mormon Church or Church of Jesus Christ of Latter-Day Saints (LDS Church) - Teach a false gospel and maintain false-scripture, such as the Book of Mormon[3.1.35].

-- The Church of Scientology[5.2.2], like Islam, is not a Christian organization, but is listed here because their spiritual beliefs and teachings should be avoided.
+- The Church of Scientology[5.2.2], like Islam, is not a truly Christian organization, but is listed here because their spiritual beliefs and teachings should be avoided.
 They also use spiritual revelation like the first groups teach.
-They are also known to use intimidation and brainwashing techniques[5.2.1, 6.3.4].
+They are also known to use intimidation and brainwashing techniques[5.2.1, 6.3.4], and like other cults, they support the disintegration of family and healthy relationships with excessive isolation from parents and family members[2.5.4].
 Scientology even mislead people by using Christian symbols, like the cross and dove, on their website homepage[5.2.2].
 However, they do not believe in God or the divinity of Jesus.
 Their notion of God is of a supreme being universe "force" or "urge toward existence as infinity" they call the Eighth Dynamic[5.2.3].

 - Other ministries using false scripture and teaching include: